MisterDerpie/revontulet.dev/content/post/2025-11-15/index.md

 sudo pacman -S plasma-desktop
 ```

-Note: Install `plasma` first to gett all the tooling for e.g. monitor setup.
+Note: Install `plasma` first to get all the tooling for e.g. monitor setup.
 Boot into KDE, then configure everything.
 Uninstall KDE then (`pacman -Rns plasma`) and then install `plasma-desktop`.
 Enjoy a preconfigured KDE Plasma, but with a lot less overhead.